Government under pressure to let Minister answer questions on Woulfe appointment

 Release of correspondence

-In addition to blocking Opposition efforts to force a debate on the issue in the Dáil, the Government is also unlikely to seek the release of additional correspondence between Mr Justice Woulfe and Chief Justice Frank Clarke over the so-called “Golfgate” incident.
+In addition to blocking Opposition efforts to force a debate on the issue in the Dáil, the Government is also unlikely to seek the release of additional correspondence between Mr Justice Woulfe andthe Chief Justice over the so-called “Golfgate” incident.

 The publication of letters between the two judges last week, including the personal view of the Chief Justice that his colleague should resign, brought the ongoing controversy over Mr Justice Woulfe’s response to the golf society dinner incident to a head, with the political system struggling to identify a way out of the impasse that has been created as a result.